 It was a new year, 2013, and it had been many years since I had regularly attended the cinema.
 As time passed, my cinema attendance had been on the decline.
 When I moved to London in 2003, the first thing I did — before I even secured a place to live (I had three nights booked in a hostel) — was to purchase an annual membership to both the ICA and the NFT, bastions of independent and repertory cinema.
 I still maintain those memberships, but by 2012 I barely ever went, something which would have made the 25-year-old me very sad.

 So I thought I’d get an ‘unlimited’ card from one of the major cinema chains and start going to more films.
-This means my intake has become a little more biased towards mainstream English-language films than it was earlier in my life, but the cinema — whatever changes may have taken place over the years — is still a magical place, and however inadequate my attempts may be, I would like to share a bit of that.
-(Also, I’ve been making more efforts to rebalance my watching away from modern Hollywood, so expect more posts about older films and non-mainstream movies.)
+This initially meant my intake became more biased towards mainstream English-language films than it was earlier in my life, something I have somewhat corrected since.
+And yet the cinema — whatever changes may have taken place over the years — is still a magical place, and however inadequate my attempts may be, I would like to share a bit of that.

 For those who find biographical details of any interest, I currently live in North London, but don’t take that as a preference, as I previously lived in South-East London.
 I was born in Edinburgh.
 I grew up in Wellington, New Zealand.